andrewevans0102/intro-to-react-native-for-macos/README.md

 ![calculator image](./calculator_image.png)

-This project accompany's my LogRocket post "Intro to React Native for macOS."
+This project accompany's my [LogRocket post on an intro to React Native with macOS](https://blog.logrocket.com/hands-on-react-native-macos/).

 The project in the `ReactNativeFirstProject` folder is a React Native project generated with the [Expo CLI](https://docs.expo.io/get-started/installation/).